latolukasz/beeorm-doc/docs/guide/engine.md

 }
 ```

-## Request cache
+## Request Cache

-If you are developing http API it's a good practice to
-enable temporary cache for all entity data loaded in one
-http request.
-You can do it using `EnableRequestCache()` method:
+If you are building an `HTTP API`, it may be beneficial to enable a temporary cache for entity data loaded during a single HTTP request.
+You can do this by calling the `EnableRequestCache()` method on the `beeorm.Engine` object:

 ```go
 engine.EnableRequestCache()
 ```

+This can help improve performance by reducing the number of database queries needed to fulfill a request.
+However, keep in mind that using a request cache can increase memory usage and may not be suitable for all applications.